Safety and Preliminary Efficacy of OBT076 in Recurrent/Metastatic CD205+ Solid Tumors

-- Subject has recurrent and/or metastatic non-curative HER2-ve breast cancer (based on most recently analyzed biopsy) defined by ASCO-CAP guidelines as negative in situ hybridization test or an IHC status of 0, 1+, or 2+.
-If IHC is 2+, a negative in situ hybridization (FISH, CISH, or SISH) test is required by local laboratory testing.
+- Subject with recurrent locally advanced or metastatic non-curative HER2 negative breast cancer (based on most recently analyzed biopsy), HER2 status is defined as per ASCO-CAP guidelines as negative, if in situ hybridization test or IHC status is 0, 1+, or 2+.

 - Subject has tumor that is positive for CD205 antigen by IHC staining

 - Subject has an ECOG performance status of 0-1.

 - Subject has radiological documented measurable disease (i.e., at least 1 measurable lesion as per RECIST Version 1.1).

 10. Subject understands and voluntarily signs an ICD prior to any study-related